When most people talk about “the cloud,” they’re referring to the public cloud.

 According to RightScale, the private cloud is getting more popular.
 Usage of the private cloud increased 14 percent in the past year alone.

 Here’s why.
 The private cloud offers more control and stronger security than services offered by public cloud vendors.
 So the private cloud is adopted by companies looking for increased flexibility, efficiency, and security.

-But those who think they’re going to see the same degree of cost savings after switching from public to private servers are in for a rude awakening.
-IT departments must understand the steps involved in making their private cloud infrastructure as functionally optimized as possible, and a huge aspect of that process is cloud orchestration.
+But if you think you’ll see the same degree of cost savings after switching from public to private servers, you’re in for a rude awakening.
+Your IT department will need to understand the steps involved in optimizing private cloud infrastructure first.

 Private cloud orchestration is arranging and coordinating automated tasks in the private cloud.
 This typically results in a consolidated process (or workflow).